 While many bodybuilders and professional athletes go all-in on protein intake, for those of us that exercise moderately, it’s important to not underdo or overdo your protein intake.

-A protein deficiency may lead to loss of muscles mass or weakened muscles, edema, fatty liver, issues with skin, hair, and nails, increased risk of bone fractures, increased severity of infections, and a more voracious appetite leading to unwanted weight gain.
+A protein deficiency may lead to loss of muscle mass or weakened muscles, edema, fatty liver, issues with skin, hair, and nails, increased risk of bone fractures, increased severity of infections, and a more voracious appetite leading to unwanted weight gain.
 On the other hand, if you are consuming too much protein on a chronic basis it can manifest in digestive discomfort and diarrhea, dehydration, exhaustion, headaches, nausea, irritability, and other more serious issues including cardiovascular disease, seizures, type 2 diabetes, and even blood vessel disorders.